kanichao/Github-study/README.md

 ### method
 * Asking Gemini
 * Writing for myself
-* Trying to take note in Phychology in English lesson
+* Trying to take note in Psychology in English lesson

 ### note
 <br>